liq19ch/Blog-local-database-/README.md

 # Blog-local-database
-## An personal Blog Website Template
+## An personal blog website template
 This is a template of a personal website.
 It can compose posts by entering the certain address.
 And stores the posts in MongoDB local database.
 Users can access to the article page by clicking "Read more..".

 ## Techonologies